VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 - Principal Component Analysis (PCA) to facilitate sample exploration.
 - Visualizations for each comparision:
   - Volcano Plots of Differential Expression results.
-  - Heatmaps of top differentially expressed genes.
+  - Heatmaps of Zscores using normalized counts for the top differentially expressed genes.
   - PCA plots (2D and 3D interactive versions).
 - Normalization of read counts using trimmed mean of M values (TMM).
 - Organization of results into sub-directories.